 - Description of requested drug or item.
 You must include Healthcare Common Procedure Coding System (HCPCS) code if a physician or facility administered drug is requested.

-- Prescriber name, address, phone number and fax number.
+- Prescriber name, NPI, address, phone number and fax number.

-- Pharmacy name, address, phone number and fax number (if authorization is submitted by a pharmacy).
+- Servicing provider name, NPI, address, phone number and fax number (if different from prescriber).

 - Diagnosis (or ICD code) that most accurately describes the indication for the medication.
 Please include all medically relevant diagnoses for review purposes.

-- Quantity requested per fill or per date of service (DOS).
+- Quantity requested per fill or per date of service (DOS) (in “quantity” field).

 - Directions for use.